SkidMarc25/yumepokeredX/README.md

 ### Gameplay updates

 **Moves**
 - Several moves have been parsimoniously reworked in order to increase their viability while trying to maintain the original feeling of the game.
-Three new moves have been added.
+Three moves from later generations have been added.
 - Consult the [complete list of move changes](docs/move_changes.md) for more info!
 - Ghost is now a Special type, and Dragon a Physical type.
 - Fix for Focus energy and Dire hit.
 (Quadruple critical hit rate instead of dividing it by 4.)